How to Apply Painting MFA

 While many schools have a “hard” deadline for applications (meaning they won’t accept applications postmarked or received after the deadline), LCAD has a rolling admissions policy, which means that we accept applications until we’ve filled all spots in an incoming class.

-Fall priority date
+Fall priority date: February 2nd

-Spring priority date
+Spring priority date: December 1st

 REQUIRED APPLICATION MATERIALS

-Please submit an outline of your educational, professional, and work-related experiences.
+Submit an outline of your educational, professional, and work-related experiences.

 You must submit a portfolio of fifteen (15) to twenty (20) works along with an inventory list of works in the order they appear.
 Include the title, medium, dimensions, and date of completion for each piece.
 We recommended that you have your works photographed by a professional photographer, or, at the very least, by a competent individual using quality equipment.
 Poor image resolution, lighting problems, distracting backgrounds, cropped artworks, etc. will adversely affect portfolio presentation and ratings.